mplattu/haddock/README.md

 to find the next update from the version code from a following URL:
 `http://[OTA_SERVER]:80/ota-files/haddock-[OTA_VERSION+1].bin`.
 It is a good practice to keep all your upgraded binaries to give outdated sensors a full upgrade path.

+## Milou - A Simple Web Client

+Milou is a super-simple web client which shows selected values in a simple text format.
+It is basically a CGI script which retrieves hard-coded variables from the InfluxDB.
+For more information see `webclient/README.md`.